MicrosoftDocs/power-platform/power-virtual-agents/copilot-conversational-plugins.md

 1. First, create and save your topic as described in the prior section
 1. Navigate to the Publish panel on the left side menu of the Copilot Studio shell
 1. Choose publish, which will start the publish process.
 The publish should complete quickly; however actual availability in the Microsoft Admin Center may take up to 4 hours.
-1. The plugin should now should appear in your Microsoft Admin Center in M365 console to be reviewed and approved
+1. Your Admin can find the Dataverse and Microsoft Copilot Studio integrated app in the Microsoft Admin Center under Settings->Integrations to be reviewed and approved.
+In this preview, Deploy/Block is that this category level only.
-1. Once your Tenant admin has approved the plugin, it should appear in the user's list of plugins in their Microsoft Copilot UI
+1. Once your Tenant admin has approved the Dataverse and Microsoft Copilot Studio integrated app, it should appear in the user's list of plugins in their Microsoft Copilot UI

 Once enabled, your user should be able to ask questions of the Microsoft Copilot, and where your plugin is deemed to most likely be able to provide the most relevant results, it will be invoked.